 What we don’t: Inexperienced riders may wish for more gears; not as capable as the Cannondale Cujo 2 below on rough trails.

 As mentioned above, hardtails simply can’t keep up with full-suspension rigs over rooty and rocky terrain, and the Mahuna is no different.
-The Giant Stance 29 1 above gets you a big bump in performance, but the added complexity of the rear linkage brings the cost up to $1,800 (or $1,550 for the entry-level model).
-Among hardtails, you can find more capable rigs by opting for a mid-fat design like the $1,300 Cannondale Cujo 2 below.
-Its 2.8-inch tires and additional 20 millimeters of suspension are a big plus for cushioning hard impacts.
-What those alternatives have in common is a higher price tag, and among bikes below $1,000, the Mahuna stands alone as our favorite.
+The Giant Trance below gets you a big bump up in performance, but the added complexity of the rear linkage brings the cost up to $2,100.
+Among hardtails, you can find more capable rigs by opting for a mid-fat design like the $1,300 Cannondale Cujo 2 below, and its 2.8-inch tires and additional 20 millimeters of suspension are big pluses for cushioning hard impacts.
+What those alternatives have in common is a higher price tag, and among bikes below $1,000, the Mahuna stands out as our favorite model of 2020.

 See the Kona Mahuna